slakh96/GameCentre/README.md

 The following StackOverflow post was used for help when attempting to create a GlobalApplication class to resolve some major issues involving Context: https://stackoverflow.com/questions/7144177/getting-the-application-context

-This app was a class project for CSC207 at UofT.
+This app was a class project for a software design course at the University of Toronto.
+Contributors include Shahzil Lakhani, Sultan Sidhu, Nizar Islah, Abhi Kapoor, and Fatemeh Pakfetrat.